 The community’s remoteness makes it ideal for those who cherish solitude and open skies.

-7. Serenity in Sulphur Lick
+7. Sulphur Lick

 Sulphur Lick is a tiny community where the population is small enough that everyone seems to know each other.
 The area is characterized by minimal development, with nature taking center stage.
 I often find myself drawn to the nearby creeks and wooded areas for quiet reflection or a leisurely hike.